jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

    - Review `/var/log/bips/sequence.log` or Act service logs to ensure the recommended mitigation executed automatically in the KYPO environment.

+## SOC Analyst Checklist

+- **View IRIS cases** – Confirm that each IDS alert generates a case in the incident registry.
+- **Verify MISP entries** – Ensure indicators from the simulation appear in the threat feed and are linked to the case.
+- **Confirm automated responses** – Check BIPS or Act logs to validate that recommended mitigations executed without manual intervention.

 ## References

 - [`start_soc_services.sh`](../subcase_1c/scripts/start_soc_services.sh)